New to the Breed ?... then start here

 Before we start can we say a big thank you for taking an interest in what we believe is probably the most versatile and amazing dog breed that you will find absolutely anywhere.
 These special dogs will truly turn their paws to anything that you may want them to, and we hope as you explore the website you will gain a greater appreciation of this.

-In the absence of being able to attend any events we recommend that you check out our Facebook pages via the links below, for the club Facebook page and the Spanish Water Dog Community.
+There are plenty SWD related pages on social media.
 You will find many Spanish Water Dog owners who are an amazing bunch and are always keen to help out, give advice and answer questions.
 There really is no substitute for speaking to people who already have them.

 So back to our page.
 Whilst these are amazing, loveable, eye-catching dogs, and we’re going tell you all the good things about them, we will also not sugar coat the more challenging aspects of ownership.
 This is because we can’t stress enough the importance of making a fully informed decision before taking on the commitment of becoming a new Spanish Water Dog (SWD) owner.
 So, without further ado let us begin…

 How do I look after the coat of a Spanish Water Dog?